jess789550/Rshiny_FH_Splice_App/README.md

-# FH splice app Description
+# Splice apps
-This app allows the user to view splice site prediction results from SpliceAI, MaxEntScan, MMSplice, GeneSplicer, and SQUIRLS.
+These apps allows the user to view splice site prediction results from SpliceAI, MaxEntScan, MMSplice, GeneSplicer, and SQUIRLS.
+The data must originate from the OUH FH or Exome pipeline.
+The FH splice app demonstrates the FH validation data and the Exome splice app demonstrates the Exome validation data.
+The generic splice app allows the user to upload their own CSV file with columns:

+file_id	CHROM	POS	REF	ALT	SYMBOL	HGVSc	gnomAD_AF	SpliceAI_DS_AG	SpliceAI_DS_AL	SpliceAI_DS_DG	SpliceAI_DS_DL	mmsplice_delta_logit_psi	MaxEntScan_alt	MaxEntScan_diff	GeneSplicer_score	SQUIRLS	Type	QUAL

 The user can adjust cutoff thresholds for each tool and the app will show how this affects the false discovery rate.

-Default settings are the optimum values for this dataset.
+Default settings are the optimum values for OUH FH and Exome data.

+## FH app worklists

 Results for the following worklists can be viewed:
 - 2004442 (32 samples containing controls and GIAB samples, 3 positive)